 It is always good to have a look at the general guidelines around wake windows BUT DO NOT OBSESS ABOUT THEM.
 If you want more information on wake windows, have a read of this blog post.

-Anyway… back to the nap.
+Anyway, back to the nap.
 Imagine trying to relax when your partner or your boss is stressed out.
 It doesn’t happen.
-Imagine you were trying to go to bed and there was someone standing over top of you who is stressed and annoyed that you won’t sleep – this is going to add more stress and tension to the situation.
+Imagine you were trying to go to bed and someone was standing over top of you who is stressed and annoyed that you won’t sleep.
+This is going to add more stress and tension to the situation.
 When your baby isn’t napping, look inward. ⠀

 Drop me a line and let me know your favourite nap time strategies!